arp242/arp242.net/_posts/2020-08-05-personal-analytics.markdown

 Stack Overflow also keeps some "analytics" and shows you how many people have viewed your answers: *"Estimated number of times people viewed your helpful posts (based on page views of your questions and questions where you wrote highly-ranked answers)"*.
 Right now it shows ~1.7m people reached for Stack Overflow, and ~1.9m people reached for Vi & Vim Stack Exchange.
+3.6 million in total.

-This is a *very* imperfect and crude number for all sorts of reasons, but even if we drastically slash it,  it still means it's been helpful to at least hundreds of thousands of people.
+This is a *very* imperfect and crude number for all sorts of reasons, but even when drastically slashed it still means my answers have been helpful to at least hundreds of thousands of people.
 I think that's pretty neat, and I don't think there's anything wrong with "stroking my ego" with this.